cgraham74/CardGame/README.md

 3.)
 Practice UX/UI with the user in mind.

-## My feature implementation goal:
+## My feature implementation goals:

 1.)
 Create a deck of cards to replace the numerical representation.(done)

 2.)
 Update the look of the game board graphic. (done)

 3.)
-Replace the hard-coded values for player and chips by prompting the user for input.
+Replace the hard-coded values for player and chips by prompting the user for input.(done)

 4.)
 Add functionality to allow the user to bet chips per hand.

 5.)
-Add functionality to increase/decrease chip amount based on win/loss.
+Add functionality to increase/decrease chip amount based on win/loss.(done)

 6.)
 Create and add graphical chip representation that will increase and decrease based on win/loss.